sgmoffatt/CarND-Advanced-Lane-Lines/writeup(markdown).md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I first converted the image RGB color space to HLS and extracted the more robust S channel (lighting, color).
 I then ran the sobel derivative on the x-axis (horozontal) to pick out the, close to, vertical lane lines.
-Finally, I aggregated the sobel revealed edges with threholded values for the saturation color channel into a combined value and exported.

-to used a combination of color and gradient thresholds to generate a binary image (thresholding steps in Pipeline() located in `P2_master.ipynb`).
+Finally, I aggregated the sobel revealed edges with threholded values for the saturation color channel into a combined value and exported a binary image (thresholding steps in Pipeline() located in `P2_master.ipynb`).
 Here's an example of my output for this step.

 **Image "test5.jpg" Example Binary**
 ![alt text][image5]